History of Mongolia: Chinese territory (1919–1921)

-Mongolian People's Republic
+Mongolian People's Republic (1921–1992)

 Bogd Khan failed in his efforts to get aid from Japan and the United States for regaining the independence of Mongolia from China.
 Later the Chinese forces were defeated by Baron Ungern, but at the same time the Mongolian People's Party (MPP) had been established.
 The Soviet government saw this party as instrumental for driving Ungern's troops from Mongolia.

 The MPP was established in early 1921 as a merger of two underground revolutionary groups who had their own views on the future of Mongolia.
 One of these groups was headed by Soliin Danzan, and the other group was headed by Dogsomyn Bodoo.
 They sought aid from the Soviet Union, which was unacceptable to Bogd Khan.
 However, for the sake of the country's independence, Bogd Khan endorsed the MPP's letter to the Soviet government.
 However, the Soviet Union chose not to respond to Bogd Khan's government, instead looking to the MPP to become the rulers of Mongolia.

 The Mongolian Revolution of 1921 began on 18 March, when 400 volunteer troops led by Sukhbaatar attacked the 2,000-man Chinese garrison in Kyakhta at the northern frontier of Mongolia.
 The Mongolian volunteer troops and units of the Soviet Red Army advanced to the south, annihilating the remainder of the defeated Chinese troops and Ungern's White troops.
 The main battles undertaken by the Mongolian troops took place at Tujiin Nars against the Chinese and at Zelter and Bulnai against the White troops.
 Simultaneously, Khatanbaatar Magsarjav, who had been sent by Baron Ungern to the western provinces, revolted and allied himself with the MPP.
 He defeated the White troops led by Kazantsev, Vandanov, and Bakich.
-Mongolian and Soviet troops led by Khasbaatar and Baikalov withstood a long encirclement by the Whites at Lake Tolbo (in present-day Bayan-Ölgii aimag).
+Mongolian and Soviet troops led by Khasbaatar and Baikalov withstood a long encirclement by the Whites at Tolbo Lake (in present-day Bayan-Ölgii aimag).
 Baron Ungern, after a conspiracy, was deserted by his troops and captured by a detachment of the Red Army.
 The MPP troops and Russian Red Army troops entered Urga in July 1921.

-Thus the Revolution ended Chinese occupation of Mongolia and defeated White Russian forces in Mongolia.
+Thus, the Revolution ended the Chinese occupation of Mongolia and defeated White Russian forces in Mongolia.
 Also that year, Mongolian revolutionary leaders adopted the Statement of Reunification of Mongolia.